hellopipu/PromptMR/promptmr_examples/cmrxrecon/README.md

 ## Paper Results

-Results reported in the [paper](https://arxiv.org/abs/2309.13839), which trained on 100 training cases and evaluated on 20 validation cases.
+Below are the results as reported in the [paper](https://arxiv.org/abs/2309.13839), in which models were trained on 100 training cases and evaluated on 20 validation cases using PromptMR-12cascades.
+The released code can achieve better results than those presented in the paper.
+We have not released the code for the stage 2 refinement described in the paper, as it offers only marginal SSIM improvement to our PromptMR model.

 <details>
 <summary><strong>Quantitative Results</strong> (click to expand) </summary>